The Traverse Area District Library, Main Library at 610 Woodmere Avenue, offers basic notary services as a courtesy. There is no charge.

-Notary services are available Monday – Friday only, and the hours of service vary daily.
+Notary services are available Monday – Friday only.
+Service hours vary daily.
 Persons seeking notary services should contact the library at (231) 932-8500 prior to visiting to ensure a notary will be available.

 - A valid photo ID with signature is required of all persons seeking notary service.